fluid-cloudnative/fluid/docs/zh/dev/api_doc.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SchedulerName sets the scheduler to be used for DataLoad pod</p>
+<p>SchedulerName sets the scheduler to be used for DataMigrate pod</p>
 </td>
 </tr>
 <tr>